How to Kill it on Social Media

 Casper makes a following on social by talking about what their product provides (sleep) NOT their product.
 This is a key distinction that many marketers miss.

 Like the need Squatty Potty addresses, everyone can relate to the need for sleep, which Casper helps meet with its mattresses.
-That makes Casper’s messages instantly relatable to everyone.
+That makes Casper’s social media marketing messages instantly relatable to everyone.

 Tip for marketers: make sure you talk about the need you meet, not your product or service on your social channels.